AtomicTessellator/fhi-vibes/docs/Tutorial/2_phonopy.md

 This will:

 - Compute the phonon bandstructure along [high symmetry paths in the Brillouin zone](https://wiki.fysik.dtu.dk/ase/ase/dft/kpoints.html#high-symmetry-paths) and save it in `phonopy/output/bandstructure.pdf`.
 - Compute the density of states using a $45 \times 45 \times 45$ $\bf q$ point grid and the Tetrahedron method.
   The density of states will be plotted alongside the bandstructure to a file `output/bandstructure_dos.pdf`, and written to a data file [`total_dos.dat`](https://phonopy.github.io/phonopy/output-files.html#total-dos-dat-and-projected-dos-dat).
   The q-grid can be adjusted by specifying it with an additional flag `--q_mesh`.
 - Compute the harmonic free energy $F^{\rm ha}$ and the harmonic heat capacity at constant volume, $C_V$, i.e., the thermal properties accessible in the harmonic approximation using the DOS and it q-point settings.
   An overview plot is saved to `output/thermal_properties.pdf` and the detailed output is written to [`output/thermal_properties.yaml`](https://phonopy.github.io/phonopy/output-files.html#thermal-properties-yaml).
 - Create animation files for visualization with [`v_sim`](http://www.mem-lab.fr/en/Pages/L_SIM/Softwares/V_Sim.aspx).
 - Write a `phonopy.yaml` for [loading a `Phonopy` object directly within `python`](https://phonopy.github.io/phonopy/phonopy-module.html#shortcut-to-load-input-files-phonopy-load).

-CC: Add all discussed plots below:
 ??? info "Bandstructure"
 	![image](bandstructure.png)

 **Congratulations!** You have just performed a full (but not yet converged!) _ab initio_ phonon bandstructure calculation.

 Note that the CLI also allows to only run a subset of the postprocessing, e.g.,